zhanjian0217/http_push/README.md

-## Pratice to use github token to push this repo
+## practice to use github token to push this repo